 Prior to filling out an application, please review the Implementation Readiness Checklist (pdf) to learn more about what is required to implement this evidence-based practice.

-What is required of participants?
+What is required of participants for the MI training?

 Objectives and expectations for each NNEDLearn stage for MI are as follows:

-The first stage of NNEDLearn involves preparing the NNED member team for the Learn stage (on-site training), and requires that team members:
+The first stage of NNEDLearn involves preparing the NNED member team for the Learn stage (virtual training), and requires that team members: